 European Regional Development Fund

-The aim of our project is to create a new public service – bicycle-sharing system -, which will better connect the inhabitants of the cross-border region and the tourist, who will come to Štúrovo or Esztergom.
-Owing to our new service, more people will cross the border for free and also helps to decrease the pollution.
+The aim of our project was to create a new public service – bicycle-sharing system -, which will better connect the inhabitants of the cross-border region.

 A new form of public transport has been established along the Slovakian and Hungarian borders in the towns of Štúrovo and Esztergom, which further contributes to the connections of the two border towns and to the improvement of the level of social interconnection.
 The public bicycle sharing system called “Maria Valéria Bike” was jointly created by the municipalities of Esztergom and Štúrovo in the framework of the Interreg V-A Slovakia-Hungary Cooperation Program.
 Residents of Štúrovo and Esztergom and tourists are able to rent and use bicycles in the cities from February 1st 2020.
 The municipalities of Esztergom and Štúrovo also want to encourage residents and tourists to use environmental friendly solutions for their trips in the two cities.

 Total budget of the project: 921 155 eur.
 The project is co-financed by the European Union from the European Regional Development Fund and from the state budgets of the Hungarian and Slovak Republic.

 Following the successful public procurement, the T-Systems Hungary Zrt. with its subcontractor Neuzer Kft. executed the bike sharing system.